-By the time Christmas came around my brain couldn’t actually remember what we’d done, but I knew it was a lot.
+By the time Christmas came around my brain couldn’t actually remember what we’d done, but I knew it was a lot of holiday stress.
 Thank goodness we had the pictures to remind me.

 When the holidays were over I was even more exhausted than before.
 I couldn’t believe it had all gone so quickly!
 How was it even possible for it to be over already?
 It was a total let down.
 I was way busier than I would have liked and didn’t have that feeling I wanted to have.

 After that, I was determined to do things differently and it has made allll the difference.
 Our days still get hectic because it’s simply a busy season…but now, it’s a chaotic day rather than a week or month.

 I’ve become more intentional and focused and it’s allowed me to avoid the holiday stress that can plague your entire 4th quarter each year!
 I want to share three tips that will help you create more joy and avoid the Christmas chaos this season (and every holiday season) — so you can have the same feelings of connection and contentment that our hearts crave each holiday season!

 Make a List of All the Holiday Things